Frequently Asked Questions about Intestacy, Probate and Administering an Estate:

 - We can help with all or just part of the work involved.

 11. I am an Executor, can I be paid?

 You can only recover your out of pocket expenses and only professional Executors can be paid for their time.
 Professional Executors are legally required to give information about their costs to the beneficiaries at the outset.
 Professional Executors must be insured.

-As part of the process of getting probate you may be asked to swear an oath or affidavit.
+It is less common now to be asked to swear an oath as usually you can sign a statement of truth (and often this is done electronically) to confirm all the relevant facts.
+You may however be asked to swear an oath or affidavit.
 You can swear an oath prepared by the Probate Registry or another solicitor at our office.
 When you ‘swear’ the document you will confirm that it is true and correct.
 You should read and understand the documents before the appointment so that you are able to ‘swear’ (we say the words and you repeat them) that everything is correct.
 Please telephone or email first to arrange a short appointment to sign and swear documents.
 The procedure is straightforward and normally costs £5 per person and £2 per document.
 Payment is made in cash only.
 Traditionally you ‘swear’ the truth of the documents on the Bible but you can ask to affirm the documents if you prefer.
 Sometimes if you don’t need probate a bank may ask you to sign forms in front of a solicitor to close an account.
 These forms are often called ‘statutory declarations’.
 We can witness these forms and the fee is the same as swearing a document.
 If the bank gives you one of these forms but you know you need to get probate for something else e.g. to sell a house or transfer a larger investment, then normally you cannot sign the statutory declaration and get the money without probate.
 If you need advice about what to do please contact us.